duncanLyster/TEMPEST/README.md

 - Visualises results and saves for further analysis.
 - SI units are standard, exceptions are clearly stated.

+## How to Get Started
+1. Download this repository as a .zip file by clicking on the `<>Code` button above.
+Expand the .zip.
+1. Open a terminal window and navigate to the TEMPEST folder you have downloaded.
+2. Ensure you have Python 3 installed and selected (you can download at `https://www.python.org/` then check this using `python --version`)
+3. Ensure all dependencies are installed `pip install -r requirements.txt`
+5. Run the script with Python: `python thermophysical_body_model.py`

+TEMPEST will then proceed by:
+1. Calculating insolation and temperature arrays.
+2. Iterating through the model until convergence is reached.
+3. Saving and visualising results for further analysis.

+To adapt the model to your own purposes start by updating settings including material, model parameters and shape model selection in data/config/example_config.yaml

+Tip: If your shape model is not in ASCII .stl format, you can use Blender to convert it.

 ## Requirements
 Ensure the following Python packages are installed: